-The Ohio History Connection and the National Park Service will celebrate Ohio World Heritage Week, April 12-18, and World Heritage Day, April 18, with special events at the Hopewell Ceremonial Earthworks, Ohio’s first and only UNESCO World Heritage Site.
+The Ohio History Connection and the National Park Service will celebrate World Heritage Day, April 18, 2026 at the Hopewell Ceremonial Earthworks.
+This is Ohio’s first and only UNESCO World Heritage Site.

 Hopewell Culture National Historical Park; The Hopewell Ceremonial Earthworks